Helping Thomas Live a Healthy and Happy Life

 Thomas went home at 4 months old.
 Over the next year, he had many more hospital visits and procedures with Dr. Petrosyan.
 Dr. Gary Rogers, a plastic surgeon, reconstructed Thomas’ thumb due to an abnormality related to his congenital disorder.

-Thomas at age 3, just became a big brother.
+Thomas is now 4 and a big brother.
 “Thanks to Children’s National, we have a happy, healthy Thomas who is enthusiastic about life and can eat by mouth, which wasn’t always possible,” his mother Suzanne says.
 “We also have a team of specialists who consider his VACTERL to be a ‘normal’ condition, which is an extraordinary comfort.”